What GLP-1 Clinical Trials Actually Showed

 How this page was built

-All data on this page is drawn from peer-reviewed publications in NEJM, JAMA, Lancet, Nature Medicine, JAMA Internal Medicine, JAMA Health Forum, and specialty journals.
+All data is drawn from peer-reviewed publications in NEJM, JAMA, Lancet, Nature Medicine, JAMA Internal Medicine, Diabetes Care, and related journals.
 DOIs are provided for every primary trial citation.
 Where trials report multiple estimands (on-treatment vs. treatment-policy), both are presented with the estimand clearly labeled.
-"Treatment-policy" and "ITT" are used interchangeably in this page — both refer to the analysis that includes all randomized participants regardless of whether they completed treatment.
+"Treatment-policy" and "ITT" are used interchangeably — both refer to the analysis that includes all randomized participants regardless of treatment discontinuation.

-Responder threshold data uses the treatment-policy estimand where available; where only the on-treatment (efficacy) estimand is published, this is noted.
-Phase 2 data and press-release-only results are clearly flagged as lower-quality evidence pending peer-reviewed publication.
-All trials were industry-funded — by Novo Nordisk (STEP, OASIS, SCALE, SELECT, REDEFINE), Eli Lilly (SURMOUNT, ATTAIN, retatrutide), Boehringer Ingelheim/Zealand (survodutide), Amgen (maritide), or Altimmune (pemvidutide).
+Responder threshold data uses the treatment-policy estimand where available; approximations are flagged in the table source notes.
+Phase 2 data is labeled and handled separately from Phase 3 pivotal-trial data.
+All trials were industry-funded by Novo Nordisk (STEP, OASIS, SCALE, SELECT, REDEFINE), Eli Lilly (SURMOUNT, ATTAIN, retatrutide), Boehringer Ingelheim/Zealand (survodutide), or Amgen (maritide).

-This page does not editorialize on whether the trial results are "good" or "bad."
-It presents the data as published and flags the systematic factors — estimand choice, lifestyle support, population selection, completion rates — that create a gap between headline trial numbers and real-world employer outcomes.
+This page presents the data as published and flags the systematic factors — estimand choice, lifestyle intervention, population selection, completion rates — that create differences between headline trial numbers and real-world employer outcomes.
 Corrections and updates can be submitted via the contact page.

 References